TuftsWeatherExtreme/NEXRADTurbulencePrediction/radars/README.md

 each pilot report, for each of the 5 spatially closest radars.
 Once we determine which file represents the most recent radar scan, we store the file path to the file in the s3 bucket in our csv.

+### Prerequisites
+This script needs to be able to perform AWS queries, and thus the user running this script must have set up AWS access keys.
+If not, an error will occur on the call to `list_objects_v2` during execution.

 ### Usage
 Run with